The cost of travelling to Cambodia

-When travelling around the world or in Southeast Asia, Cambodia remains one of the Asian countries that travellers absolutely do not want to miss!
-As to why?
-This was the subject of my first article about the country: visiting the temples of Angkor, the superb wonders, the testimony of the power of the Khmer empire which is classified as a UNESCO World Heritage Site!
-In addition to the articles on Budget Thailand / Budget Laos, I present here the budget travel to Cambodia.
+When travelling around the world or through Southeast Asia, Cambodia remains one of those Asian countries that travellers absolutely do not want to miss!
+Why?
+That was the subject of my first article about the country: visiting the temples of Angkor, those superb wonders and testimony to the power of the Khmer Empire, now listed as a UNESCO World Heritage Site!
+In addition to the articles on budget in Thailand and budget in Laos, here I present the travel budget for Cambodia.

-In my opinion, the territory remains a beautiful, very easy and pleasant country to visit.
-The cost of living in Cambodia, in comparison to neighbouring countries, remains very low.
-Indeed, it will be very easy to limit your budget even if you spend a month in Cambodia, for example, as I did.
+In my opinion, the country remains beautiful, very easy and pleasant to visit.
+The cost of living in Cambodia, compared with neighbouring countries, remains very low.
+Indeed, it will be very easy to limit your budget, even if you spend a month in Cambodia, for example, as I did.

-Other articles will follow about the country, including the best time to visit the country and more specific articles on the country’s destinations (Battambang, Kep, Mondolkiri, Phnom Penh, etc.).
-Everything necessary to prepare your trip should eventually be present on our website.
+Other articles will follow about the country, including the best time to visit and more specific articles on destinations in Cambodia, such as Battambang, Kep, Mondolkiri, Phnom Penh, and so on.
+Everything you need to prepare your trip should eventually be available on our website.
 After that, between you and me, planning a trip to Cambodia doesn’t require any crazy preparation.
 Everything is simple and cheap, so you have nothing to worry about.

 The budget for a trip to Cambodia

-Like most countries in Southeast Asia, Cambodia is easily accessible financially.
-The biggest expense to incorporate into your travel budget will be the flight from Europe.
+Like most countries in Southeast Asia, Cambodia is financially very accessible.
+The biggest expense to include in your travel budget will be the flight from Europe.
 Apart from that, once there, you can live on next to nothing…

-Opinions are both shared and divided about the country.
-Personally, it is a country that I liked very much and that I was fortunate to have had the opportunity to discover during a whole month.
-I also tried to stay off the beaten track, so to speak, which allowed me to make some great encounters.
+Opinions about the country are quite divided.
+Personally, it is a country I liked very much and that I was fortunate enough to discover over a whole month.
+I also tried to stay off the beaten track, so to speak, which allowed me to have some great encounters.

-As always, this article will be mainly used by travellers wishing to prepare their trip to Cambodia independently.
-A large number of agencies (in Europe and South-East Asia) offer all-inclusive package holidays to Cambodia and organised tours in the country.
-For all travellers travelling around the world or specifically in Asia, especially backpackers, this article should be very useful to you.
-An essential information to help you start planning your trip:
+As always, this article will be mainly useful for travellers who want to prepare their trip to Cambodia independently.
+A large number of agencies, both in Europe and Southeast Asia, offer all-inclusive package holidays to Cambodia and organised tours around the country.
+For all travellers going around the world or travelling specifically in Asia, especially backpackers, this article should be very useful.
+One essential piece of information to help you start planning your trip:

 Cambodia’s currency is the Riel (Khr).
-1€ = 4700 Riel approximately (you can round it up to 5000 Khr for calculations!
+1€ = approximately 4700 Riel.
+You can round it up to 5000 Khr for calculations!

-I visited Cambodia a few years ago and I made a note of all the prices of my expenses while over there.
-I have updated as many of the prices as I could in this article to give you today’s prices, for visits such as for the Angkor Wat Temple Pass.
+I visited Cambodia a few years ago and made a note of all my expenses while I was there.
+I have updated as many prices as I could in this article to give you today’s prices, including for visits such as the Angkor Wat Temple Pass.

 As with a trip to Thailand or Laos, I once again divided the expenses you will incur in Cambodia into five main categories: